Registration requirements for patent attorneys and trade marks attorneys

 There are essential conditions to be attained by both trade marks attorneys and patent attorneys seeking registration with the Trans-Tasman IP Attorneys Board (the Board) including knowledge, academic, personal, employment, and skill.

-The knowledge requirements for registration as a patent attorney are prescribed in Regulation 20.8 of the Patent Regulations 1991 and Schedule 5 to these regulations.
+The knowledge requirements for registration as a patent attorney are prescribed in Regulation 20.8 of the Patents Regulations 1991 and Schedule 5 to these regulations.

 The knowledge requirements for registration as a trade marks attorney are prescribed in Regulation 20.8 of the Trade Marks Regulations 1995 and Schedule 5 to the Patents Regulations 1991.